TheTechAngle/TheTechAngle.github.io/AWS/_posts/EC2.md

   * Standard - Can't convert one reserved intance type to another
   * Convertible - Can switch
   * Scheduled reserverd instance - EXACTLY WHAT IT SAYS
-* Spot Capacity - Amazons excess that is lent randomly, good for stuff with flexible start-end times
+* Spot Capacity - Amazons excess that is lent randomly, good for stuff with flexible start-end times.
+Have to pay by the hour unless Amazon ends tenancy
 * Dedicated hosts - Cases that does not support multi tenancy one or two reserve instances to cover its normal customer demand but also allow autoscaling to automatically launch on-demand instances during periods of unusually high demand.